JakeSmith4729/Machine_Learning/README.md

 # Machine_Learning

-A simple neural net trained to categorize MNIST data with PyTorch
+A collection of projects related to machine learning